-VPN uses DDNS or a static IP address to connect with your router.
+VPN can use either Dynamic DNS (DDNS) or a static IP address to connect with your router:

-To use a DDNS service, register for an account with a host name (sometimes called a domain name).
+- To use a DDNS service, register for a DDNS account with a host name.
 You use the host name to access your network.
-The router supports these accounts: NETGEAR, No-IP, and Dyn.

-If your Internet service provider (ISP) assigned a static WAN IP address (such as 50.196.x.x or 10.x.x.x) that never changes to your Internet account, the VPN can use that IP address to connect to your home network.
+The router supports these DDNS accounts: NETGEAR, No-IP, and Dyn.
+For more information, see Manage Dynamic DNS on page 71. - If your Internet service provider (ISP) assigned a static WAN IP address that never changes, the VPN can use that IP address to connect to your home network.